KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/elt_destinations/snowflake.md

 supported by [Airbyte](https://airbyte.com/).
 With the [ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform)
 format, data analysts and engineers can now confidently source KYVE data without worrying about its validity or reliability.

-This tutorial will guide you through setting up an ELT pipeline to fetch data from a [KYVE data pool](https://docs.kyve.network/basics/pools.html) and import it into the Snowflake data warehouse.

 A data warehouse is a centralized repository of data that is optimized for querying and analysis.
 It is designed for [analytical processing (OLAP)](https://en.wikipedia.org/wiki/Online_analytical_processing).
 A data warehouse can handle